bpmutter/xyz/README.md

 jinyoung.xyz is a custom-built site that is currently hosted on Github Pages.
 I have used Jekyll, a Ruby-based static site generator, for its blog-ready functionality and ease of deployment.

-Although I had been thinking of building my first site with Python (my native language) and Flask, I came to understand that the Github Pages, which is hosting [jinyoung.xyz](https://jinyoung.xyz/) at no additional cost, only supports static websites.
+Although I had been thinking of building my first site with Python (my native language) and Flask, I came to understand that Github Pages, which is hosting [jinyoung.xyz](https://jinyoung.xyz/) at no additional cost, only supports static websites.

 My initial plan was to make a dynamic website that connects to a SQLite database, though I concluded that a static website will be a perfect starting point for now.